 High list preference:

-Query Pattern Example Why Lists Work
+Why Lists Work

-"How to [action]" "How to optimize for SearchGPT" Steps need clear sequence
+"How to optimize for SearchGPT"

-"Steps to [outcome]" "Steps to improve AI visibility" Numbered structure expected
+"Steps to improve AI visibility"

-"Guide to [process]" "Guide to content optimization" Process naturally sequential
+"Guide to content optimization"

 Optimal list format for process queries: